YetOpen/certbot-zimbra/README.md

 ## zmcertmgr certificate and private key do not match ("expecting an rsa key")

-Certbot v2.0.0 switched to ECDSA private keys by default, which Zimbra's zmcertmgr doesn't support.
+Certbot v2.0.0 switched to ECDSA private keys by default for newly issued certificates, which Zimbra's zmcertmgr doesn't support.
 See [Certbot docs](https://github.com/certbot/certbot/blob/caad4d93d048d77ede6508dd42da1d23cde524eb/certbot/docs/using.rst#id34)

 It may be possible to [patch zmcertmgr](https://forums.zimbra.org/viewtopic.php?f=15&t=69645&p=301580) to support ECDSA keys, but this is not officially supported or widely tested.

 Certbot-zimbra >=0.7.13 will auto-detect if Certbot is >=2.0.0 and apply options while requesting a new certificate to obtain a RSA key.

+Existing certificates will continue to be renewed with their current key type, **unless `certbot renew` is ran with `--force-renewal`**, in which case it will switch to ECDSA, which will cause this issue.

 ### Already renewed with ECDSA key, which failed to deploy
 If you used Certbot >=2 with certbot-zimbra <0.7.13, or upgraded Certbot from 1.x to 2.x, and Certbot has already renewed with an ECDSA key, there are two options: